TRACK CHAIR

 Typically, such articles loosely follow this structure:

 - Short lead-in: Motivate the practitioner reader in 2-3 sentences.
 Why should they read the article?
-What you write should resonate closely with them; perhaps it is a problem that they recognize that you are now going to help them solve.
+What you write should resonate closely with them; perhaps it is a problem that they recognize that you will now help them solve.

 - Extensive research findings: Use headings and figures/tables to communicate findings.
 Address solutions to managerial challenges.
 Present lessons learned from the research and recommendations.
 Possibly develop and/or use a practice-oriented framework to organize and present findings.